thomas-osgood/TryHackMe/Minotaurs_Labyrinth/README.md

 ```

 *Note
-The [script](exploit.py) for stage 2 is alsoused to execute stage 3, becuase stage 3 uses some of the same process as stage 2.*
+The [script](exploit.py) for stage 2 is alsoused to execute stage 3, becuase stage 3 uses some of the same process as stage 2.
+Additionally, this python script now also automatically pulls the credentials required for "stage 2" from the website upon execution of stage 2.
+To conduct Stage 1 and Stage 2, the user can execute **either** the python script with "stage 2" specified as the process or run the golang program above.*

 ### Stage 3: Foothold